Mariners vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners are 3-6 in games they were favored on the moneyline (winning 33.3% of those games).
+- The Mariners have won four of the 10 games they were listed as the moneyline favorite this season (40%).

-- Seattle has played as moneyline favorites of -165 or shorter in only two games this season, which it split 1-1.
+- Seattle has not played a game this season with moneyline odds of -250 or shorter.

-- The Mariners have a 62.3% chance to win this matchup based on the moneyline's implied probability.
+- The Mariners have an implied moneyline win probability of 71.4% in this game.

-- In the 13 games in which oddsmakers have set an over/under for Seattle, it has combined with opponents to go over the total seven times (7-5-1).
+- Seattle has played in 14 games with set over/under, and have combined with opponents to go over the total seven times (7-6-1).

-- The Mariners have not had a spread set for an outing this season.
+- The Mariners have not had a run line set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.